1. Every year, the U.S. Department of Defense subjects thousands of live animals, mostly goats and pigs, to deadly military trauma training exercises.

 14. Simulators like these are already in use at several military trauma training facilities and more than 98 percent of civilian medical training centers.

-15. More than 80 percent of the U.S.’ NATO allies do not use any animals for military medical training.
+15. More than 80 percent of the U.S.’ NATO allies also don’t use any animals for military medical training.
 Instead, they use lifelike simulators and other non-animal training methods.

 16. And Germany has repeatedly blocked the U.S. Army from conducting trauma exercises using animals within German borders on the grounds that simulators are superior.

-17. But the U.S. military continues to torture and kill thousands of loving, playful, and intelligent goats and pigs each year, needlessly.
+18. But the U.S. Department of Defense continues to torture and kill thousands of loving, playful, and intelligent goats and pigs each year, needlessly.
 These cruel exercises are conducted on many military bases, even though humane, superior methods, including human-patient simulators, exist.